2013 World Draughts Championship

 The 2013 World Draughts Championship in international draughts was held from 2 to 20 June, 2013 in Ufa, Russia.
-40 players from 24 countries who qualified through the championships of Europe, Asia, Africa, North and South America competed in the tournament.
+40 players from 24 countries who qualified through the championships of Europe, Asia, Africa, and North and South America competed in the tournament.
 Among them was women's Draughts World Champion Zoja Golubeva from Latvia.

-Alexander Georgiev (Russia) became the World Champion.
-Jean Marc Ndjofang (Cameroon) took second place, and Roel Boomstra (Netherlands) took third place.
+Alexander Georgiev became the World Champion.
+Jean Marc Ndjofang took second place, and Roel Boomstra took third place.

-Competition
+Rules and regulations

-In the first stage 40 participants played in four groups named after the well-known world champions Andris Andreiko, Baba Sy, Iser Kuperman, and Marcel Deslauriers round-robin tournament.
-The first three from each group participated in the final.
+In the first stage, 40 participants were divided into 4 groups named after the world champions Andris Andreiko, Baba Sy, Iser Kuperman, and Marcel Deslauriers.
+Each group played a round-robin tournament.
+The top 3 players from each group, 12 players in total, advanced to the final.
+Other players played in the final B.

-The final was held in the form of a round-robin tournament.
-Matches between people who had already played each other in the group stage did not take place, but the results of those group matches were taken into account.
-The final place was determined by total points.
-In the event of a tie, the tie-breaking criteria were greatest number of victories, the greatest difference between plus and minus draws, the largest number of plus draws*, and the result of the game(s) between the players involved.
-Other sportsmen played in final B.

-In the B final, the winner was N'Diaga Samb (Senegal).

-French champion Arnaud Cordier refused to participate.
-He was replaced by Artem Ivanov (Ukraine).